canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 Usually one needs to seed:

- - A model assertion.
+ - A [model assertion][model-assertion].
- - An account assertion: for the brand SSO account used to authenticate the model assertion.
+ - An [account assertion][account-assertion]: for the brand SSO account used to authenticate the model assertion.
- - An account-key assertion: to authenticate the key that signs the model assertion.
+ - An [account-key assertion][account-key-assertion]: to authenticate the key that signs the model assertion.
- - A gadget snap and its assertions.
+ - A [gadget snap][gadget-snap] and its assertions.

 !!!
 Note:
-          The gadget snap must be uploaded using the brand SSO account
+          The gadget snap must be uploaded using the Brand SSO account.

  - A core snap and its assertions.
  - Any additional snaps (each with an assertion file).